-WHEREAS, the County of Santa Cruz is dedicated to ensuring those impacted by human trafficking receive person-centered, trauma-informed, and culturally and linguistically appropriate care, forming diverse partnerships to comprehensively address human trafficking, and appropriately engaging and collaborating with those who've experienced human trafficking to strengthen related services and prograns; and
+WHEREAS, the County of Santa Cruz is dedicated to ensuring those impacted by human trafficking receive person-centered, trauma-informed, and culturally and linguistically appropriate care, forming diverse partnerships to comprehensively address human trafficking, and appropriately engaging and collaborating with those who've experienced human trafficking to strengthen related services and programs; and

-NOW, THEREFORE, BE IT RESOLVED, that the Santa Cruz County Board of Education and the County Superintendent of Schools hereby proclaim the month of January 2024 to be Human Trafficking Prevention Month, and encounage the community to learn more about how thet can help prevent and stop human trafficking
+NOW, THEREFORE, BE IT RESOLVED, that the Santa Cruz County Board of Education and the County Superintendent of Schools hereby proclaim the month of January 2024 to be Human Trafficking Prevention Month, and encounage the community to learn more about how that can help prevent and stop human trafficking

-PASSED AND ADOPTED by the Santa Cruz County Board of Education, County of Santa Cruz, State of California, this 18th day of January, 2024, by the following vote:
+• z County Board of Education, County of Santa y of January, 2024, by the following vote:

 AYES:

 NAYS:

 ABSENT:

 ABSTAIN:

-Sue Roth, Board President Santa Cruz County Board of Education Dr. Faris M. Sabbah, Secretary Santa Cruz County Superintendent of Schools
+Sue Roth, Board President Dr. Faris M. Sabbah, Secretary

+Santa Cruz County Board of Education Santa Cruz County Superintendent of Schools

+Board Meeting Date: January 18, 2024 X Action Information ard Meeting Date: January 18, 2024 X Action Information --- ------------------- ------------------ --- -------- -- ------------- the State of California

-Board Meet ting Date: January 18, 2024 x Action Information TO: Santa Cruz County Board of Education FROM: Dr. Angela Meeker, Associate Superintendent, Educational Services SUBJECT: Approve Re the State of uthorizing the e COE into lo ocal agreement with
+FROM: Dr. Angela Meeker, Associate Superintendent, Educational Services

+SUBJECT: Approve Resolution #24-04 Authorizing the COE into local agreement with